elim27/zen-android/README.md

 # zen-android

-Zen is an Android meditation app I made for fun.
+Zen is an Android meditation app I made for fun :)

 Zen allows users to improve their mental wellness by keeping track of how much time user's spend meditating and also how many times they complete a full meditation session (as the